Impact of the primordial fluctuation power spectrum on the reionization history: Acknowledgements

 \section{Acknowledgements}

-TM is supported by JSPS Overseas Research Fellowship.
-SY is supported by JSPS Research Fellowships for Young Scientists.
+T. M. is supported by JSPS Overseas Research Fellowship and Shui Mu Fellowship.
+S. Y. is supported by JSPS Research Fellowships for Young Scientists.
 This work was supported in part by JSPS KAKENHI Grant Nos.
-21J00416~(SY), 22KJ3092~(SY) and 19K03874~(TT).
+21J00416~(S. Y.), 22KJ3092~(S. Y.) and 19K03874~(T. T.).
 Numerical computations were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.